bgd-labs/aave-stk-v1-5/properties.md

 - `cooldown` should persist the accounts current `balance` and the `block.timestamp` within `stakersCooldowns[account]`

+- calling `cooldown` whilst in an active cooldown will reset the cooldown

 ## Exchange rate

 The exchange rate is initialized as $1e18$ and only adjusted up & down based on `slash` and `returnFunds` actions.